Avamys Nasal Spray

 - Chest tightness, causing breathing difficulties

 Always read the patient information leaflet for full information on side effects.
-If you have any questions or concerns, please do not hesitate to speak to your doctor or pharmacist for advice.

 Warnings and drug interactions

 Before you use Avamys spray, inform your doctor or pharmacy if you are currently taking (or have recently taken) any other form of medicine.
 This includes both prescription and non-prescription medication, herbal remedies, vitamins and supplements as some medicines can interact with Avamys nasal spray.